Mary Slessor: Early life

-Missionary work
+Missionary Work

 Eventually, Slessor applied to the Foreign Mission Board of the United Presbyterian Church.
-After training in Edinburgh, she set sail in the SS Ethiopia on 5 August 1876 with her relative Robert Mitchell Beedie, a missionary from New Deer in Buchan, the two had the same grandmother and arrived at her destination in West Africa just over a month later.
+After training in Edinburgh, she set sail in the SS Ethiopia on 5 August 1876 with her cousin Robert Mitchell Beedie, a missionary from New Deer in Buchan and arrived at her destination in West Africa just over a month later.

-Slessor, 28 years of age, red-haired with bright blue eyes, was first assigned to the Calabar region in the land of the Efik people.
-She was warned that they believed in traditional West African religion and had superstitions in relation to women giving birth to twins.
+Slessor, 28 years of age, was first assigned to the Calabar region in the land of the Efik people.
+She was warned that they believed in traditional West African religion and had superstitions about women giving birth to twins.
 Slessor lived in the missionary compound for three years, working first in the missions in Old Town and Creek Town.
-She wanted to go deeper into Calabar, but she contracted malaria and was forced to return to Scotland to recover.
-She left Calabar for Dundee in 1879.
-After 16 months in Scotland, Slessor returned to Calabar, but not to the same compound.
-Her new assignment was three miles farther into Calabar, in Old Town.
+She wanted to go deeper into Calabar, but contracted malaria and was forced to return to Scotland to recover, leaving Calabar for Dundee in 1879.
+After 16 months in Scotland, Slessor returned to Calabar, this time to a new assignment three miles farther into Calabar, in Old Town.
 Since Slessor assigned a large portion of her salary to support her mother and sisters in Scotland, she economised by eating the native food.

 Issues Slessor confronted as a young missionary included the lack of Western education, as well as widespread human sacrifice at the death of a village elder, who, it was believed, required servants and retainers to accompany him into the next world.

-According to W. P. Livingstone, when two deputies went out to inspect the Mission in 1881–82, they were much impressed.
-They stated, "… she enjoys the unreserved friendship and confidence of the people, and has much influence over them".
+According to biographer W. P. Livingstone, when two deputies went out to inspect the Mission in 1881–82, they were much impressed.
+They stated, "… she enjoys the unreserved friendship and confidence of the people and has much influence over them".
 This they attributed partly to the singular ease with which Slessor spoke the language.